MIKNSJ/config/vim/vimrc_setup_docs.md

 *Note: Any plug-in regarding themes may have to use additional style commands and/or including the command ```colorscheme {name}``` the following line after ```call plug#end()```.*

-*Note: Refer to ```config/vim/.vimrc``` regarding an extra function added in the .vimrc in order to fix tab completion in coc.nvim.
-More details at [fix](https://github.com/neoclide/coc.nvim/wiki/Completion-with-sources#use-tab-or-custom-key-for-trigger-completion).
+*Note: Refer to ```config/vim/.vimrc``` regarding an extra function added in the .vimrc in order to fix tab completion in coc.nvim. [(Details)](https://github.com/neoclide/coc.nvim/wiki/Completion-with-sources#use-tab-or-custom-key-for-trigger-completion).
 The following code is provided below from the given source.*

 ```
 " use <tab> to trigger completion and navigate to the next complete item